 Holy Child Killiney first opened it's doors in 1947.
-We are celebrating 70 years this year.
-To mark this occasion we are planning an Evening Celebration in the RDS on Tuesday 19th December 2017.
-Save the date!
-Tickets will be on sale in September 2017.
-Watch this space!
+We are celebrated 70 years in 2017 and to mark this occasion we held an Evening Celebration in the RDS in December 2017.

 It was September in 1947 that the one-time County Hotel opened its doors for the first time as Holy Child School, Killiney.
 With just 34 students, the school was established under the aegis of the Society of the Holy Child Jesus (SHCJ), an order of Catholic nuns founded by Mother Cornelia Connelly, whose radical views on education had raised many 19th century eyebrows.
 Dismissing the value of learning by rote, Cornelia Connelly believed that "children learn best when taught with reverence and respect, and when they are actively engaged in their education".

 She was a remarkable woman of her time.
 Born in Philadelphia in 1809, she was a convert to Catholicism who was both a wife and a mother before she devoted her life to God's work.
 Despite personal tragedy and adversity during her life, Cornelia Connelly remained an independent, courageous and creative woman.
 She believed that for education to be effective, it must respond to the "wants of the age", fully preparing students to embrace and navigate all aspects of the world, in which she expected them to play a full and meaningful part.

 Academic excellence, combined with a strong sense of moral and social responsibility, were the basic tenets of her philosophy.
 She believed they were best achieved through "compassion, imaginative teaching, a knowledge and appreciation of the arts, combined with lots of outdoor activities".

 From its relatively small beginnings, 65 years ago, Holy Child Killiney grew rapidly, both in student numbers and in reputation.